Demodex: D. canis

 The natural host of D. canis is the domestic dog.
-D. canis mites can survive on immunosuppressed human skin and human mites can infect immunosuppressed dogs, although reported cases are rare.
-Ivermectin is used for demodex mites requiring up to four treatments to eradicate in humans; although only one treatment is usually given to dogs to reduce mite count.
+Demodex canis mites can survive on immunosuppressed human skin and human mites can infect immunosuppressed dogs, although reported cases are rare.
+Ivermectin is used for Demodex mites requiring up to four treatments to eradicate in humans; only one treatment is usually given to dogs to reduce mite count.
 Naturally, the D. canis mite has a commensal relationship with the dog, and under normal conditions does not produce any clinical signs or disease.
 The escalation of a commensal D. canis infestation into one requiring clinical attention usually involves complex immune factors.

 Under normal health conditions, the mite can live within the dermis of the dog without causing any harm to the animal.
 However, whenever an immunosuppressive condition is present and the dog's immune system (which normally ensures that the mite population cannot escalate to an infestation that can damage the dermis of the host) is compromised, it allows the mites to proliferate.
 As they continue to infest the host, clinical signs begin to become apparent and demodicosis/demodectic mange/red mange is diagnosed.

-Since "D. canis" is a part of the natural fauna on a canine's skin, the mite is not considered to be contagious.
+Since D. canis is a part of the natural fauna on a canine's skin, the mite is not considered to be contagious.
 Many dogs receive an initial exposure from their mothers while nursing, during the first few days of life.
 The immune system of the healthy animal keeps the population of the mite in check, so subsequent exposure to dogs possessing clinical demodectic mange does not increase an animal's chance of developing demodicosis.
 Subsequent infestations after treatment can occur.

-D. canis was first described by Franz Leydig in 1859.
+The species was first described by Franz Leydig in 1859.